Rosie, the first horse I ever jumped.

 Then unexpected events derailed my writing for fifteen years--I fell in love, got married, and had a baby!
 This wasn't part of my life plan, but it's turned out to be the best part.
 I had a second baby, and then adopted a third!
-My husband and I moved our beloved children, pets, and horses to a little ranch in Northern California where we still live today.
+My husband and I moved our beloved children, pets, and horses to a little ranch in Northern California.
 When my youngest child entered kindergarten, my fingers twitched to write again.

 So I decided to break into traditional publishing with a young adult vampire book, get famous, and then make deals for the books I really wanted to write!
 70,000 words later, I had Dead Girls Don't Cry and I queried it far and wide.
 It was soundly rejected.
 The vampire market was dead (or undead if you like).
 I was too late.